CavallucciMartina/LeukemiaClassification/README.md

 # LeukemiaClassification
-Implementation of Leukemia Classification by CNN and Transfer Learning
+Implementation of Leukemia Classification by CNN and EfficenteNetB2 Network.

 This project refers to personal prject to Computer Vision Course at University.